 How to Get Rid of Moles

 1. Get Rid of Their Food Source– Using an insecticide such as BioAdvanced 24 hour Grub Killer Plus will kill off most of the insects that moles will feed on.
 If after inspecting your soil you determine that it’s earthworms that the moles are after then apply a carbamate insecticide such as Sevin.
 This product will be more effective in killing earthworms, and it will also kill the grubs, armyworms and so many other insects and bugs.
 It’s a product that controls a large number of insects including the beneficial ones so it should only be used as a specialty treatment, not as part of your lawn care plan.
 In fact, by treating earthworms with this product you are technically going ‘off label’ since most products don’t market killing earthworms even though they are capable of doing so.
+Also note, if trying to target earthworms apply Sevin when you anticipate the ground to be wet.
+Early spring, and before a long period of rain are both ideal times.
+When the soil is wet, earthworms come to the surface for oxygen.
+This brings them into the area where the poison is active.

 2. Use Poison Bait Worms– Arguably the best bait on the market is Talpirid Mole Bait.
 This bait is worm shaped and usually kills moles in their tunnels.
 Check out this great video to see how it works and how to bait the tunnels and holes: Talpirid Mole Bait